-This walk in the Peak District takes you on a short circular route up to Mam Tor, and through Winnats Pass.
+This walk in the Peak District takes you on a short circular route through Winnats Pass, via Mam Tor.
 You will go from grand views into the valleys and across the hills, to deep gorge vibes.

 I knew I wanted to walk Winnats Pass, however, I wasn’t sure it would actually be that great going through it, seeing as the trail is right next to the road.
 Plus, having driven through Winnats Pass a few times now, I wondered if it would be actually be any better walking it.

 I also decided to walk through it, as opposed to along the ridge above it, as I had read that it’s pretty hairy up there.
 After my Parkhouse Hill* experience, I wasn’t ready to face death again.

 *A couple of days earlier, I had attempted Parkhouse Hill after fresh rain, and thought I might die.

 I also chose to keep this walk short, as I only had a couple of hours to spare before needing to leave for Newcastle for a wedding.

 In this guide, I’m going to tell you a bit about what to expect on the walk through Winnats Pass, with full logistics, a map, tips, and a full description of the circular route, with photos.

 Is the walk through Winnats Pass any good?